 “A dream requires a companion: commitment.” ~ John Maxwell

-If you know my story, you know that my original goal for my crochet business was to crush the competition (ugh, so embarassing!).
+If you know my story, you know that my original goal for my crochet business was to crush the competition (ugh, so embarrassing!).

 Your goals, also, may grow and change over time.
-That’s OK.
+That’s okay.
 Simply identify, for today, what your goal is for the next year for your business.

 Don’t be afraid to dream big!

 Give yourself some quiet time to dream of what you’d like your business to look like one year from today.
 Fill out the sheet and share your goal with me in the comments or send an email to me at [email protected].

 The reason I want you to “shout it from the rooftops” is that there is power in owning your intentions and there is power in words, and finally, there is power in the support of the community.